Fighter Pilot “Go Pills” Available NOW!

 Though it had been synthesized in 1887, amphetamine, or speed, first hit the market in 1932 in the form of a decongestant inhaler called Benzedrene.

-The frenzy and fearlessness of Japanese Kamikaze pilots has since been attributed to their being cranked on speed.
+The frenzy and fearlessness of Japanese Kamikaze pilots have since been attributed to their being cranked on speed.

 A somewhat serious issue since US and British forces consumed some 150 million speed pills during WWII.